farmanp/ai-code-auditor/README.md

    - Design patterns only: `specs/design-patterns-spec.yaml`
    - Algorithms/DS only: `specs/algorithms-data-structures-spec.yaml`
    - DataHub entities only: `specs/datahub-spec.yaml`
+   - Security vulnerabilities only: `specs/security-vulnerabilities-spec.yaml`
+   - All patterns: Use all spec files
    - ETL subsystems only: `specs/etl-subsystems-spec.yaml`
    - All patterns: Use all four spec files